romana/romana.github.io/code/code.md

 All the code is available right now [here](http://www.github.com/romana) on Github.

 If you want to get involved, we're taking pull requests and looking for contributors to join the effort.
+Join the [Romana community on Slack](http://romana.slack.com) to get your questions answered.

 We're currently working to get version 1.0 as soon as practical.
 See our [Roadmap](/roadmap/) for what we're working on.